 John Day “has excellent instincts when it comes to litigation and a very good way with clients” – Legal 500

-John is a director and co-founder of DaySparkes Solicitors.
+John was a co-founder of DaySparkes Solicitors.
 He is a hugely experienced litigation lawyer with over 25 years’ experience of handling a broad range of commercial and other disputes.

 John specialises in civil fraud and asset tracing claims, banking disputes, professional negligence claims and general commercial litigation.
 He is an expert in obtaining and defending freezing injunctions and other forms of interim relief and is a “recommended lawyer” for commercial litigation and banking litigation in the Legal 500.

 John’s work is invariably complex and frequently multi-jurisdictional in nature.
 He has a reputation for taking on big opposition and has successfully litigated cases over the years against Her Majesty’s Government, HMRC, the Serious Organised Crime Agency (as it was formerly known) and a host of major banks and financial institutions.

 ‘has an instinctive grasp for a case’s strategy’